-You simply should not take your protein intake any lower than 1 gram per pound of body weigh when aiming for fat loss.
+You should not take your protein intake any lower than 1 gram per pound of body weight when aiming for fat loss.
 So, while you can cut back on carbs and fats, you have to eat your protein regardless.

 3. Timing Your Dose Right